capitalisttofu/stock-market-streaming-app/performance_test_logs/README.md

 In `with_paralellism_3_no_discarded_data` logs, we used 3 partitions per kafka topic with the flink job using parallism 3 BUT we already in the csv parsing phase omit all data that would be discarded in the flink job (missing trade date or trade time or trade price)

+In `with_paralellism_3_no_discarded_data_realtime` logs, we used 3 partitions per kafka topic with the flink job using parallism 3 BUT we already in the csv parsing phase omit all data that would be discarded in the flink job (missing trade date or trade time or trade price).
+In addition, we are using our "real time" mocking by adding delays to the consumption after the data points event time is after
+2021-11-08T11:00:00Z and changing them to be close to the userclock.
+However, it is not fully accurate and there is a drift.
+In the example data, at the end of the code the drift is around 53 seconds.
+This means when looking at the ema values in the logs, they come around 10 seconds after the window ends (taking the drift into account), so the delay to get results is around 10 seconds.